 The most important consideration when you’re looking for the best smart light switch is its compatibility.
 For example, the Philips Hue dimmer switch v2 is designed to connect to Philips’ own Hue lights, but as it uses the Zigbee Light Link protocol it should also work with other Zigbee-based bulbs, such as IKEA’s TRADFRI.
 We say “should” rather than “will” because Philips makes no promises about interoperability here.

 The second key consideration is how many bulbs you intend to control.
 To stick with the Philips example, without a Hue Bridge it can only control up to 10 bulbs; for more, or for more advanced options, you need to have a full Hue system.
 For wired switches there will be a maximum load they can handle, and that does vary from switch to switch.
 Think about the bulbs in the lighting circuit and add up their wattage to see what you need.
-And make sure your bulbs are dimmable if you intend to install or connect a dimmer switch.
+Make sure your bulbs are dimmable if you intend to install or connect a dimmer switch.

 Last but not least, there’s the choice of wired or wireless.
 Wireless is much simpler and the batteries last for ages – our current Hue dimmers are still on their first batteries after four and a half years – but wired ones can replace your existing switches, although of course they do require installation.